-- ✓ The engagement of external providers to work alongside children and staff in a range of roles including teaching / coaching, extra-curricular activity provision, competition, leadership training, and CPD. - √ Visiting and using external sites and facilities - ✓ The safe use of sports equipment and resources including all hygiene protocol - ✓ Competitive opportunities both within our academy and against other schools and academies
+- ✓ The engagement of external providers to work alongside children and staff in a range of roles including teaching / coaching, extra-curricular activity provision, competition, leadership training, and CPD. - ✓ Visiting and using external sites and facilities - ✓ The safe use of sports equipment and resources including all hygiene protocol - ✓ Competitive opportunities both within our academy and against other schools and academies

-Swimming Data

-Please report on your Swimming Data below.
+Swimming Data Please report on your Swimming Data below.

 Meeting national curriculum requirements for swimming and water safety.
 N.B Complete this section to your best ability.
 For example you might have practised safe self-rescue techniques ondry land which you can transfer to the pool when school swimming restarts.
+Year 3 and 4 complete termly swimming lessons.
+Year 5 are given top up sessions to support those children who are not quite at 25m.
 Due to exceptional circumstances priority should be given to ensuring that pupils can perform safe self-rescue even if they do not fully meet the first two requirements of the NC programme of study.
 What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of atleast 25 metres?
 N.B.
-Even though your pupils may swim in another year please report on their attainment on leaving primary schoolat the end of the summer term 2021.
+Even though your pupils may swim in another year please report on their attainment on leaving primary schoolat the 72% end of the summer term 2021.
 Please see note above.
 What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstrokeand breaststroke]?
-Please see note above.
+72% Please see note above.
 What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
+72%

-Schools can choose to use the Primary PE and sport premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
-Have you used it in this way? ·
+Schools can choose to use the Primary PE and sport premium to provide additional provision for swimming but thismust be for activity over and above the national curriculum requirements.
+Have you used it in this way?
+See above.